swaraj-unde/Weather-App/ReadMe.md

 # 🌤️ Weather App

-A simple, responsive Weather App that fetches and displays real-time weather information using the [WeatherAPI](https://www.weatherapi.com/).
+A simple, responsive Weather App that fetches and displays real-time weather information using the [OpenWeather API](https://openweathermap.org/api).
 Just enter the name of a city and get the current temperature, weather condition, icon, and local time!

 ---